University of Toronto Scarborough: Library

-As one of the University of Toronto Libraries, the University of Toronto Scarborough Library (UTSC Library) serves as an academic hub for students, faculty, and researchers, providing access to a wide range of scholarly resources, study spaces, and digital services.
-In addition to traditional library services, the UTSC Library supports experiential learning, digital literacy, and research skills development through workshops, peer tutoring, and partnerships with faculty.
+A branch of the University of Toronto Libraries, the University of Toronto Scarborough Library serves as an academic hub for students, faculty, and researchers, providing access to a wide range of scholarly resources, study spaces, and digital services.
+In addition to traditional library services, the library supports experiential learning, digital literacy, and research skills development through workshops, peer tutoring, and partnerships with faculty.

-BRIDGE

 The BRIDGE is a joint initiative of UTSC's Department of Management and the UTSC Library, blending academic, research, and experiential learning in the domains of business, data, and entrepreneurship.

-As a multipurpose academic space, BRIDGE functions as a business research library, data lab, collaboration lounge, and student innovation hub.
+As a multipurpose academic space, the BRIDGE functions as a business research library, data lab, collaboration lounge, and student innovation hub.
 It equips students with access to advanced tools and platforms, fostering hands-on learning in business analytics and research.

-BRIDGE also serves as a hub for co-curricular programming, workshops, events, and partnerships with industry, aiming to connect classroom knowledge with practical applications, and to support student formation, community engagement, and innovation.
+The BRIDGE also serves as a hub for co-curricular programming, workshops, events, and partnerships with industry, aiming to connect classroom knowledge with practical applications, and to support student formation, community engagement, and innovation.